 After my graduate work, I trained for ten months under Dr. Bruce Perry and learned the Neurosequential Model of Therapeutics.
 In 2008, I also trained under Dr. David Grand, PhD. of Manhattan, New York, in Brainspotting – Phase I and II.
 Both edifications with Dr. Perry and Dr. Grand provided extensive learning and practice in innovative, instrumental therapy methods for traumatic childhood events.

-My clinical experience spans over twelve years.
+My clinical experience spans over sixteen years.
 I began a counseling career with Catholic Charities working with Denver based families in their homes.
 My duties included clinical assessments, creating treatment plans and providing family and individual counseling.
-I worked closely with Denver public school facilitating and insuring wrap around services were provided.
+I worked closely with Denver public schools facilitating and insuring wrap around services were provided.
 I also assisted the families in locating resources for food, shelter, career assistance and parental educational services.
 I then moved into the Outpatient Counseling Department for Catholic Charities counseling at-risk teens and adult individuals with chronic mental illness.

 In 2008 I moved to Boulder to open a private practice.
 I provide psychotherapy services to adolescents, college students, adults and families in the Boulder and surrounding areas.
 I counsel clients with both acute and chronic mental illnesses, and show great success in helping individuals overcome anxiety, depression, relationship issues, and unresolved issues affecting day-to-day lives.